thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 #### Simple alarm condition

 Imagine you want to monitor the temperature inside a fridge storing valuable goods.

-We&#39;ll assume you already have a device called "Thermometer", which uses a **device profile named "Thermostats"**.
+We&#39;ll assume you already have a device called **Thermometer**, which uses a device profile named **Thermostats**.

-We would like to create a **Critical** alarm when the temperature is greater than 10 degrees.
+Create a **Critical** alarm when the temperature exceeds **10°C**:

 {% include images-gallery.html imageCollection="simple-alarm-condition" showListImageTitles="true" %}

 #### Alarm condition with a duration

-Let&#39;s assume that we would like to modify [simple alarm condition](#simple-alarm-condition) and raise alarms only if the temperature exceeds a certain threshold for 1 minute.
+Modify the [simple alarm condition](#simple-alarm-condition) to trigger an alarm only if the temperature exceeds the threshold for a specific duration (e.g., 1 minute).

-For this purpose, we need to edit the alarm condition and modify the condition type from "Simple" to "Duration".
-We should also specify the duration value and unit.
+Edit the existing alarm condition:
+- Change the condition type from **Simple** to **Duration**.
+- Specify the **duration** and **time unit**.
+- Click **Save** and apply changes.

-{% include images-gallery.html imageCollection="alarmСonditionsWithDuration" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="alarmСonditionsWithDuration" %}

 Now let&#39;s assume you would like to replace the 1 minute duration with a dynamic value that depends on the settings for a particular device, customer or tenant.

-For this purpose, you should use the server-side [attributes](/docs/{{docsPrefix}}user-guide/attributes/#server-side-attributes) feature.
+For this purpose, you should use the server-side [attributes](/docs/{{docsPrefix}}user-guide/attributes/#server-side-attributes){:target="_blank"} feature.

-Please create a server-side attribute *“highTemperatureDurationThreshold”* with the integer value *“1”* for your device.
+- Please create a server-side attribute **highTemperatureDurationThreshold** with the integer value "**1**: for your device.
+- Edit the alarm condition:
+  - Go to the dynamic value of the alarm delay by pressing the "**Switch to dynamic value**" button.
+  - Select a value: current device, current customer or current tenant.
+  - Specify the attribute from which the alarm threshold value will be taken.
+  - You may optionally check "Inherit from owner".

+  > **Inheritance** allows to take the threshold value from customer if it is not set on the device level.
+If the attribute value is not set on both device and customer levels, rule will take the value from the tenant attributes.

+  - Apply all changes.

-{% include images-gallery.html imageCollection="alarmСonditionsWithDuration2" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="alarmСonditionsWithDuration2" %}

 #### Repeating alarm condition

-Let&#39;s assume we would like to modify [simple alarm condition](#simple-alarm-condition) and raise alarms only if the sensor reports a temperature that exceeds the threshold 3 times in a row.
+Let&#39;s assume we would like to modify [simple alarm condition](#simple-alarm-condition) and trigger an alarm only after a condition repeats several times (e.g., 3 times):

-For this purpose, we need to edit the alarm condition and modify the condition type from "Simple" to "Repeating".
-We should also specify "3" as &#39;Count of events&#39;.
+For this purpose, we need to edit the alarm condition and modify the condition type from "Simple" to "**Repeating**".
+We should also specify **3** as **count of events**.

-{% include images-gallery.html imageCollection="alarmСonditionsWithRepeating" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="alarmСonditionsWithRepeating" %}

 Now let&#39;s assume you would like to replace the set number of times the alarm condition is exceeded with a dynamic value that depends on the settings for a particular device, customer or tenant.

-For this purpose, you should use the server-side [attributes](/docs/{{docsPrefix}}user-guide/attributes/#server-side-attributes) feature.
+For this purpose, you should use the server-side [attributes](/docs/{{docsPrefix}}user-guide/attributes/#server-side-attributes){:target="_blank"} feature.

-Please create a server-side attribute *"highTemperatureRepeatingThreshold"*, with the integer value *"3"* for your device.
+- Please create a server-side attribute **highTemperatureRepeatingThreshold**, with the integer value **3** for your device.
+- Edit the alarm condition:
+  - Go to the dynamic value of the repeating alarm condition by pressing the "**Switch to dynamic value**" button.
+  - Select a value: current device, current customer or current tenant.
+  - Specify the attribute from which the value will be taken, how many times the threshold value must be exceeded for an alarm to be triggered.
+  - You may optionally check "Inherit from owner".

+  > **Inheritance** allows to take the threshold value from customer if it is not set on the device level.
+If the attribute value is not set on both device and customer levels, rule will take the value from the tenant attributes.

+  - Apply all changes.

-{% include images-gallery.html imageCollection="alarmСonditionsWithRepeating2" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="alarmСonditionsWithRepeating2" %}

 #### Clear alarm rule